tommybananas/finale/README.md

 In this code, note that `userResource.all.auth` is simply reusing the express middleware to do whatever authorization checking your code requires.
-We are passing a custom `done` function to the middleware, which resolves a promise as either `context.stop` or `context.continue`, indicating to epilogue whether or not to proceed.
-Note that in the case where the transaction isn't authorized, epilogue won't proceed, so it is your responsibility to send a response back to the client.
+We are passing a custom `done` function to the middleware, which resolves a promise as either `context.stop` or `context.continue`, indicating to sequelizeRest whether or not to proceed.
+Note that in the case where the transaction isn't authorized, sequelizeRest won't proceed, so it is your responsibility to send a response back to the client.

 ### Further Information on Protecting Endpoints